-- assist SPREP island members in preventing marine spills and planning and preparing for the response to marine spills; including; - to adopt relevant international and regional conventions that will strengthen their ability to respond to marine spills, enable access to insurance and compensation funds, and enforce and seek redress from polluters for marine pollution incidents;
+- assist SPREP island members in preventing marine spills and planning and preparing for the response to marine spills; including; - o ratification of international conventions; - o implementation of domestic legislation and NATPLANS; and

-- adopt and implement related domestic legislation and develop NATPLANS through the provision of model legislation and procedural advice; and - capacity building for the management of a spill response. - when a request for assistance is received, assist SPREP island members with a Tier Three marine incident response.
-This response may include the provision of expert technical advice, assistance with coordination, trained personnel, and equipment; - have arrangements in place to seek assistance and support from other metropolitan members when unable to provide direct assistance to a primarily assistance country; and - participate in PACPOL activities.
+- o capacity building for the management of a spill response - when a request for assistance is received, assist SPREP island members with a Tier Three marine incident response.
+This response may include the provision of expert technical advice, assistance with coordination, personnel, and equipment; - have arrangements in place to seek assistance and support from other metropolitan members when unable to provide direct assistance to a primarily assistance country; and - participate in PACPOL activities.